Located in central Indiana, the Hamilton Co. Llama Trekkers

 To participate in the Llama Trekkers 4-H Club, youth must enroll in the through the online 4-H website of the Hamilton Co.
-Extension Office by March 1st of the current The llama project takes a little more time commitment than some other since llama meetings are from once to twice a week.
+Extension Office by The llama project takes a little more time commitment than some other since llama meetings are from once to twice a week.
 Members are assigned a llama to